 These are the rules of the game!
 All of the Fashion Fictions Worlds should:

-- Describe parallel presents, rather than speculative futures (think The Man in the High Castle or SS-GB, not Blade Runner 2049)
+- Describe parallel presents, rather than speculative futures (think The Man in the High Castle, not Blade Runner 2049)

 - Be physically possible (no magic, aliens, time travel or speculative technologies that aren’t viable in the here-and-now)